openshift/ansible-service-broker/README.md

 Packaging related files are found in `ansible/`, `ansibleapp/`, `ansibleapp.yml`, and the `Dockerfile`.

-AnsibleApp's and their packaging process are documented in the [ansibleapp repo](https://github.com/fusor/ansibleapp)
+APB's and their packaging process are documented in the [ansibleapp repo](https://github.com/fusor/ansibleapp)